oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ```
 {% endraw %}

-The rotating components look a little goofy now and you'll see a lot of errors in the console, but we'll get it fixed up here soon.
+The rotating components look a little goofy now and you'll see a lot of errors in the console, but we'll get it fixed up soon.

 ## Add claim in Okta dashboard